 Read on to learn everything you need to know about empowering your frontline team, from what frontline empowerment really is, to why it matters and how you can implement it.
 With the right tools and empowerment strategies in place, your frontline can be more engaged, productive, and empowered than ever before!

-Key challenges faced by the frontline
+Key challenges faced by frontline employees

 80% of the global workforce already performs physical or deskless work.
 In order to keep things running smoothly for the majority of the global workforce, those on the frontline need to be able to rely on a few things.